Azuriom/Azuriom/CONTRIBUTING.md

 Azuriom follows the [PSR-12 coding style](https://www.php-fig.org/psr/psr-12/).

-You can also run [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to automatically fix the code style with this command.
+You can also run [PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) to automatically fix the code style.

 ## Manual installation for development